 - Any break in spinous processes

 It provides finer detail of the bony involvement in thoracolumbar injuries.
-Recent studes have shown that rapid chest, abdomen, and pelvis screening with CT scans is equally sensitive to but more efficient than standard plain x-ray in assessing thoracolumbar spine trauma.
+Recent studies have shown that rapid chest, abdomen, and pelvis screening with CT scans is equally sensitive to but more efficient than a standard plain x-ray in assessing thoracolumbar spine trauma.

 Fractures of the pedicles, laminae, facets, and transverse processes are best detected and assessed with CT.